 In this home we have poplar tongue and groove wrapped around the entire wall.
 This is the most simple way tongue and groove on a wall or ceiling can be used.
 Yet it shows us that it does not take much to use tongue and groove and add a classy yet eye catching element to your home or building.

 On the ceiling in this home they show us how incorporating tongue and groove paneling with other millwork can add more dimension that only compliments the impressive stone fireplace.
 This home has poplar faux beams terminating into a stone hearth with poplar tongue and groove on the right.
 On the left of the image there is a coffered ceiling with poplar tongue and groove and poplar stacked crown moulding.
-Tongue and Groove can be used alone to add dimension to a room or partnered with beams and crown moulding to get even more dimension from the space.
+Tongue and groove ceilings can be used alone to add dimension to a room or partnered with beams and crown moulding to get even more dimension from the space.

 Which one is better?